Substantial Disruptions in Patient Care or Education (Disaster) Policy

 • ACGME Policy and Procedures to Address Extraordinary Circumstances

-The ACGME may invoke the Extraordinary Circumstances policy in response to circumstances that significantly alter the ability of a Sponsoring Institution and its programs to support graduate medical education.
-Examples of extraordinary circumstances include an abrupt hospital closure, a natural disaster, or a catastrophic loss of funding.
-The invocation of the Extraordinary Circumstances policy formalizes the ACGME’s oversight and support of Sponsoring Institutions’ and programs’ efforts to ensure the continuation of residents’/fellows’ educational experiences in compliance with the applicable ACGME Requirements.
-The ACGME shall consider invocation of the Extraordinary Circumstances policy at the request of a Sponsoring Institution’s designated institutional official, in response to verified public information, or on the basis of other information received by the ACGME.
+The ACGME may invoke the Extraordinary Circumstances policy in response to circumstances that significantly disrupt the ability of a Sponsoring Institution and/or its program(s) to support graduate medical education in compliance with applicable ACGME requirements.
+Extraordinary Circumstances may impact a Sponsoring Institution or program or have a regional or national impact.
+Examples of extraordinary circumstances include, but are not limited to, abrupt closure of a hospital or other essential clinical site resulting from a natural disaster; a catastrophic loss of funding; acts of terrorism or cyberterrorism; and loss of infrastructure or acute and prolonged health system disruption during epidemics or pandemics.
+The ACGME shall consider invocation of the Extraordinary Circumstances policy (1) at the request of a Sponsoring Institution’s or program’s designated institutional official (2) in response to verified public information, or (3) on the basis of other information received by the ACGME.

 • ACGME Declaration of Extraordinary Circumstances

-Upon invocation of the Extraordinary Circumstances policy, a notice shall be posted on the ACGME website with information relating to the ACGME’s response to the extraordinary circumstances.
-In this notice, the ACGME shall provide relevant ACGME contact information.
+Upon invocation of the Extraordinary Circumstances policy, a notice may be posted on the ACGME website with information relating to the ACGME’s response to the extraordinary circumstances.

 • Sponsoring Institutions

-When the Extraordinary Circumstances policy is invoked, the designated institutional official (DIO), or designee(s), on behalf of the affected Sponsoring Institution, shall:
+When the Extraordinary Circumstances policy is invoked, the designated institutional official (DIO), or designee(s), on behalf of the affected Sponsoring Institution or program(s), shall:

-1. contact the ACGME President and Chief Executive Officer, or designee, to provide preliminary information regarding any major changes to the Sponsoring Institution and its programs resulting from the extraordinary circumstances within 10 days of the invocation of the policy;
+a. contact the ACGME president and chief executive officer, or designee, to provide preliminary information regarding any major changes to the Sponsoring Institution and its programs resulting from the extraordinary circumstances within 10 days of the invocation of the policy;

-2. provide a plan describing the continuation of residents’/fellows’ educational experiences and any major changes to the Sponsoring Institution and its programs, consistent with the applicable ACGME Requirements, to the ACGME President and Chief Executive Officer within 30 days of the invocation of the policy, unless another due date is approved by the ACGME;
+b. provide a plan describing the continuation of residents’/fellows’ educational experiences and any major changes to the Sponsoring Institution and its programs, consistent with the applicable ACGME Requirements, to the ACGME president and chief executive officer within 30 days of the invocation of the policy, unless another due date is approved by the ACGME;

-3. arrange timely reassignment of residents and fellows, including their temporary or permanent transfers to other ACGME-accredited programs as needed to ensure they can continue their education;
+c. as needed, arrange timely reassignment of residents and fellows, including their temporary or permanent transfers to other ACGME-accredited programs to ensure they can continue their education;

 • Resident/Fellow Transfers and Program Changes

-Sponsoring Institutions and programs must minimize disruption to resident/fellow education due to extraordinary circumstances and must consider the preferences of residents/fellows when arranging temporary or permanent transfers to other ACGME-accredited and ACGME- recognized programs.
+Sponsoring Institutions and programs must minimize disruption to resident/fellow education due to extraordinary circumstances and must consider the preferences of residents/fellows when arranging temporary or permanent transfers to other ACGME-accredited programs.

-Programs must appoint transferring residents to approved positions and may request temporary or permanent increases in resident/fellow complement from their respective ACGME Review and Recognition Committees through the Accreditation Data System (ADS).
-Under extraordinary circumstances, the ACGME Review and Recognition Committees shall expedite their review of requests for temporary or permanent complement increases.
+Programs must appoint transferring residents/fellows to approved positions and may request temporary or permanent increases in resident/fellow complement from their respective ACGME Review Committees through the Accreditation Data System (ADS).
+Under extraordinary circumstances, the ACGME Review Committees shall expedite their review of requests for temporary or permanent complement increases.

 At its discretion, the ACGME may determine a schedule for expedited review of applications for new programs that intend to accept transferring residents/fellows under extraordinary circumstances.
 If applications will be reviewed on an expedited basis, notice of the expedited review, including information about submission due date(s), shall be provided on the ACGME website.